With the sun shining on a beautiful March day, Curradine Barns was at its finest for Sam and Simon’s elegant country wedding.

-Dining in the pretty Barley Barn, Galloping Gourmet created a menu starting with ham hock, sage and onion croquette with braised puy lentils.
+Dining in the pretty Barley Barn, the catering team created a menu starting with ham hock, sage and onion croquette with braised puy lentils.
 For the main course, guests enjoyed corn fed roast chicken with all the trimmings, and to finish… sticky toffee pudding with caramel sauce.

 “We love a roast dinner and old-fashioned puddings, so we chose to have them for our first meal as a married couple.
 The chicken was delicious and came with enormous Yorkshire puddings which we weren’t expecting!”

 Samantha and Simon

 Sam and Simon’s wedding cake brought together the rustic elegant theme and the vintage roses.
 Adorned with sugar roses in dusky pink, the delicious fillings included victoria sponge, lemon and white chocolate, and salted caramel with chocolate orange.
 For favours, guests were given miniature jars to fill with sweets from the sweet cart.

 As day turned to evening, a covers band called Audio Heroes got the party started, and the newlyweds danced their first dance to ‘A Thousand Years’ by Christina Perri.
 With the lovely weather, a fire pit barbecue was just the thing and guests enjoyed burgers, sausages and chicken kebabs alongside halloumi skewers, falafel and vegetarian sausages.